Jymoo/yolo/Explanation.md

 Once  deployments are up and running, access application using the external IP or domain name associated with your GKE LoadBalancer or Ingress.

 ### '''
-use link below to access frondend http://35.225.47.7/
+use link below to access frondend

+http://35.225.47.7/

 '''

-## [optional] add skaffold to compine all the manifest files, run and deploy to GCK
+## [optional] implement CICD By adding skaffold to compine all the manifest files, run and deploy to GCK
 run the skafffold using
 skaffold run